build-trust/ockam-website/src/content/learn/guides/enrollment/guide.md

 ## Background and the Problem

-Enrolling IoT devices (and non IoT devices) currently happens using non-secure and/or manual processes:
+Enrolling IoT devices (and non-IoT devices) currently happens using non-secure and/or manual processes:

-1. Hardcoded credentials (username, password, api tokens)
+1. Hardcoded credentials (username, password, API tokens)
-2. Hardcoded service endpoints to obtain credentials with little to no vetting process
+2. Hardcoded service endpoints to obtain credentials with little-to-no vetting process
-3. No credentials at all, device connects to another system that authenticates the connection to the service
+3. No credentials at all.
+Device connects to another system that authenticates the connection to the service
 1. Credential revocation or rotation is not implemented or easily performed

-This results in the following problems
+This results in the following problems:

-1. No security when connecting externally e.g. all data (including credentials) are sent and received in plaintext vs with encryption.
+1. No security when connecting externally.
+For exampls, all data (including credentials) is sent and received in plaintext versus encrypted securely.
-1. Usernames, passwords, api tokens are often stored without any protection on the device––an attacker can extract these values with minimal effort with remote or physical access or downloading and reverse engineering the firmware.
+1. Usernames, passwords, API tokens are often stored without any protection on the device––an attacker can extract these values with minimal effort with remote or physical access or downloading and reverse engineering the firmware.

-Ockam provides a secure enrollment protocol that solves this problem by providing a solution that is easy to use and results in a secure connection to the IoT devices to the Ockam Service.
+Ockam provides a secure enrollment protocol that solves this problem by providing a solution that is easy to use and results in a secure connections between devices and an Ockam Service.

 ## Protocol

 ### Enrollee

-The enrollee can be any device or application that needs to be onboarded.
+The enrollee can be any device or application which needs to be onboarded.
 Enrollees will first connect to an enroller before knowing what to do next.
 During this initial connection, the enrollee generates a unique identifier to send to the enroller and an optional pet name.
-The pet name is for human readability like _"Robot Axiom"_ vs the unique identifier `a0b1c2d3e4f5a6b7c8d9`.
+The pet name is for human readability like _"Robot Axiom"_ vs the unique identifier `"a0b1c2d3e4f5a6b7c8d9"`.

 ### Enroller

-The enroller is usually controlled by the same party as the enrollee like a connected computer terminal in a factory to a robot or a phone.
+The enroller is usually controlled by the same party as the enrollee, like a computer terminal or mobile device in a factory connected to a robot.
 In order for the enroller to faciliate onboarding to the service, it needs enrollment materials provided by the service.
 The enroller asks the service for an enrollment bundle that can be given to any enrollee.
-It may ask for more than one bundle and cache these for later.
+It may ask for more than one bundle and cache these for later use.
 After an enrollment bundle is received, it is sent to the enrollee.
 The enroller also forwards the enrollee's unique identifier and optional pet name to the service.
 This serves two purposes.
 First, the service will be able recognize the enrollee when they receive a message.
 Second, this shows the enroller approved the enrollee to connect to the service.
 The service can ignore all other requests it doesn't know about.
-The enroller's job at this point is done and does not need to involved or communicate with either the service or the enrollee for the remainder of the onboarding process.
+At this point, the enroller's job is done and it does not need to involved or communicate with either the service or the enrollee for the remainder of the onboarding process.

-### Service

-The service puts any enrollment identifiers received from an enroller in a pending statement with a possible expiration time.
-The service then waits for contact from the enrollee.

-### Enrollee

-The enrollee processes the enrollment bundle to create an unique encrypted enrollment message.
-This message is sent to the service.

 ### Service